stlim0730/farmview/README.md

 # On your guest machine
 $ sudo service nginx restart
 ```

+## React and Django
+Farmview was initially built with Django doing all of the backend work and front-end template rendering.
+It has since been moved to a model in which React directs the frontend and makes API calls to the Django server to fetch data.
+With respect to this change, usages of Django templates should be removed over time as existing features are edited.
+It is worth noting that Django still handles the site's url routing, though this might be worth handling in React in the future.

+## React Environment
+React requires a number of tools and dependencies that are worth enumerating:

+Watchify: watches the Javascript files to trigger Browserify transpilation
+Browserify: bundles Javascript into a single root file and employs various transforms (e.g. Babel)
+Babel: transpiles modern Javascript (ES6, 2016, 2017, &c.) and JSX to JS compatible with target browser.
+Invoked by Browserify as a transform.
+Configured in .babelrc.
+React Virtualized: used for just-in-time loading of the parcel list view from the Carto SQL API.

 ## Collaboration Workflow
 You should follow standard Git workflow to guarantee traceable states of your contribution and the integrity of the shared codebase.
 Please refer to the suggested workflow as follows.